 to occupy that slot and push every other item up a slot.
 The dot

-item and can’t be inserted.
+signal is not an item and can’t be inserted.

 The FLUSH

-.
+trigger is a small, three-combinator change-detection circuit.
 Both arithmetic combinators do [*each] ^ 0 -> [*each]

-the request signals.
-The output of the first is fed into the second then both
+to normalize the request signals.
+The output of the first is fed into the second, and then both are fed into the SET ON CHANGE

-decider with the [*each] != 2 -> S: 1
+decider with the condition [*each] != 2 -> S: 1

 In the steady state, each value in the SET ON CHANGE